harmeet-dhot/student-management/README.md

 1. Install Node.js 16 or later.
 2. Install yarn or npm.
 3. Clone this repository.
-4. Open a terminal and navigate to the `frontend/webui` directory.
+4. Open a terminal and navigate to the `webui` directory.
 5. Install dependencies:
     ```
     yarn install